jacksonllee/pylangacq/doc/source/index.rst

 * Comprehensive capabilities of handling CHAT transcripts as used in CHILDES
-* Standard analytic tools such MLU and IPSyn readily available
+* Standard analytic tools such as MLU and IPSyn readily available
 * Benefits from Python: fast coding, numerous libraries for computational modeling and machine learning
 * Powerful extensions for research with conversational data in general